-You may also need to pay annual services charges and make contributions towards communal repairs or the upkeep of grounds and gardens.
-These costs often rise annually, so be aware that you are going to need to budget for price rises.
+You may also need to pay an annual service charge and make contributions towards the upkeep of communal grounds and gardens as well as any repairs.
+These costs often rise annually, so make sure you budget for price rises.

-In addition, there may be restrictions on how you can change or alter your leasehold property.
-For example, if you want to make significant internal changes to the property, add an extension, or change its use (from residential to commercial), you would have to apply to the freeholder for permission.
+There may be restrictions on how you can alter your leasehold property, meaning you are unable to make significant internal changes, add an extension, or change its use (from residential to commercial), unless you apply to the freeholder for permission.

-It is a legal requirement that all properties for sale state if the tenure is freehold or leasehold.
-If you are unsure, ask!
+It is a legal requirement that all properties for sale must state if the tenure is freehold or leasehold.

-The exact length of a lease varies from property to property, but they are generally long: between 90 and 999 years!
+The length of a lease varies between properties, but they are generally long-term affairs of between 90 and 999 years.

-Due to the fact a property will return to the hands of the freeholder when the lease comes to an end, a short lease (say 40 years) can drastically impact the property value and could cause real problems when it comes to remortgaging or selling.
+Because the property will return to the freeholder when the lease comes to an end, a short lease can negatively impact the property value and cause problems when it comes to remortgaging or selling.

-In fact, the general rule of thumb is to avoid properties with a lease of 80 years or less.
-Some lenders won’t even offer you a mortgage if you want to buy a property that has fewer than 80 years left on the lease agreement.
+It is best to avoid looking at properties that don’t have long left on a lease, although it might be out of your hands, anyway - some lenders won’t even offer you a mortgage if you want to buy a property that has fewer than 80 years left on the lease agreement.